rdang4/nintendo-database/README.md

 ## Methodology (SQL)
 This project will highlight 7 tables that I have personally created which will be displayed in my brainstorm diagram of table relationships.
 These table relationships will be helpful in highlighting the connections between each table when joining them.

 This section will contain my journey and learning process of creating the visualizations, queries, and a bit of input here and there about the problems and results when faced with a new task.
-We will eventually be able to answer each question when finding the JOIN type for each table.
+We will eventually be able to answer each question when finding the JOIN type for each table:

 [View My Data Exploration Folder](/Methodology%20(SQL))

 # Citations 🧾